rosanna-ang/budapest/index.md

 What used to be a pub is now a delightful restaurant that prides itself on serving simple home cooked food.
 The menu includes options like grilled sausages, oven baked flamed pies, and goulash soup.
 Pest-Buda Bistro is close to the castle and the cathedral, making it the perfect lunch or dinner break with excellent service and a charming seating area outside.

+[Here](http://travelthisearth.com/pest-buda-bistro-dinner-review-budapest/) is a sample of what to expect.

 ### Walk around Castle District

 Funicular ride from Adam Clark Sq (Chain Bridge) to Castle Hill top